minio/docs/source/includes/linux/steps-configure-minio-kes-hashicorp.rst

 The output includes both the API Key for use with MinIO and the Identity hash for use with the :kes-docs:`KES Policy configuration <tutorials/configuration/#policy-configuration>`.

-3) Create the MinIO Configurations
+2) Create the MinIO Configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. container:: procedure

 Configure the MinIO Environment File

 Create or modify the MinIO Server environment file for all hosts in the target deployment to include the following environment variables:

 .. include:: /includes/common/common-minio-kes.rst
    :start-after: start-kes-configuration-minio-desc
    :end-before: end-kes-configuration-minio-desc

 MinIO defaults to expecting this file at ``/etc/default/minio``.
 If you modified your deployment to use a different location for the environment file, modify the file at that location.

-4) Start MinIO
+3) Start MinIO
 ~~~~~~~~~~~~~~

 .. admonition:: KES Operations Requires Unsealed Vault